10 Nature Photos That Show Off The Beauty Of The Bahamas

 These lovely small flowers can be found all throughout Nassau Paradise Island and the islands of the Caribbean.
 You’ll find these paper-thin flowers blooming on dense thorny bushes and vines all throughout the year.
 They come in a wide variety of colors, too: pure white, bright oranges and yellows, deep pinks and purples…How many can you spot?

-Rows upon rows of bougainvillea add some vibrant tropical color to the manicured grounds of the Versailles Gardens at One&Only Ocean Club.
+Rows upon rows of bougainvillea add some vibrant tropical color to the manicured grounds of the Versailles Gardens at The Ocean Club.

 We love how you can see the water droplets on the bougainvillea’s delicate petals in this shot taken just after a tropical shower.

 The yellow elder is the national flower of The Bahamas.
 These trumpet-shaped yellow flowers grow in clusters and bloom throughout the year.
-Keep your eyes peeled for these blooms as you take a walking tour of Nassau or while you stroll to a beachside restaurant for lunch.
+Keep your eyes peeled for these blooms as you take a walking tour of Nassau or while you stroll to a restaurant with a view for lunch.

 The vibrant color of the yellow elder pop against the pastel colors of buildings in downtown Nassau.